-- File 2021 Form PTE Online using Taxpayer Access Point (TAP) on the Department's web site at https://tap. state.nm.us.
+- Point (TAP) on the Department's web site at https://tap.state.nm.us.
 First-time filers will need to create a login name and password. - Pay via credit card.
 A convenience fee is calculated on the amount of the transaction and covers costs that the companies bill the state when you use your card. - Pay via electronic check at no charge.
 An electronic check authorizes TRD to debit your checking account in the amount and on the date you specify.